lee-hodg/fpghost.github.io/_posts/2020-08-27-database-optimisation-django.md

 ### Runserver plus and shell plus

 If you use [Runserverplus](https://django-extensions.readthedocs.io/en/latest/runserver_plus.html) then you develop locally with the `--print-sql` switch, which is very useful when trying to check what database queries are being made by each view.
-Simiarly with `shell_plus --print-sql`
+Similarly with `shell_plus --print-sql`

 You could also commit to logging all slow SQL queries with a logging filter